tairesu/Assignment_Project_Tyrese_tyresec2/docs/notes/notes.md

 	3) When json response arrives, return the json version of the response
 	4) With json data (`data`), call plot_design_usage function

-- What if I added the leaderboard seed data into the json response data?
+- What if I added the leaderboard seed data into the json response data too?
 	- Well my plotly wouldn't look too different.
 I would have to define my trace obj,  layout obj, element id, and config obj differently.
 (Thats pretty different).
 If I executed the graphs via a class instance, i could loop through a json response  effortlessly.
 	- Imagine a response like this: